 As discussed above, prunes have several side effects, which is why you should consume them in moderation.
-Food experts suggest that you start by eating one to two prunes daily if you are not used to a high fiber diet (8).
+Food experts suggest that you start by eating one to two prunes daily if you are not used to a high fiber diet or are unsure how you will react (8).

 Similarly, you are advised to drink plenty of water and gradually increase the servings with time.
 However, you can still opt to drink prune juice instead of taking the fruits as they are.
-Even if prune juice is unlikely to produce the same effects as dried prunes due to the removal of fiber, drink it in moderation.
-You can talk to your nutritionist for more guidance on the best servings of prune juice.
+Even if prune juice is unlikely to produce the same effects as dried prunes due to the removal of some of the fiber, drink it in moderation – it can still produce a laxative effect due to its sorbitol content.
+You can talk to your nutritionist for more guidance on the appropriate servings of prune juice.

 Yanking yourself back in shape has never been so easy with our game-changing fitness app!
 Start transforming your life with BetterMe!